What Is Pathway Of Hope?

 The Salvation Army recognizes that programs and/or initiatives which are designed to address poverty need to focus on long term, sustainable results, and the success of the initiative is gauged and evaluated by providing clear measurement strategies with data-supported outcomes.

 For Facts & Figures About Poverty,

 A Shift From Serving To Solving

 Since 1865, The Salvation Army has stood firm in its commitment to come alongside families when times are at their darkest.
 However, we must become more intentional and focused with our resources to ensure that we are able to remain efficient and viable.
 According to the Human Needs Index (HNI), a poverty data evaluation tool created through a collaborative partnership between The Salvation Army and Indiana University’s Lilly Family School of Philanthropy, the need for basic necessities amongst disadvantaged populations in Pennsylvania has increased during the past 10 years.

 Low-income individuals and families are in desperate need of help and hope.
 While we plan to continue to be a resource for emergency support, the rising tide of families falling victim to crisis tells us that this cannot be the sum total of our efforts.
 Pathway of Hope model focuses on possibilities rather than problems, empowering clients to identify and develop strengths to reach their goals and dreams.
 Families selected to participate in Pathway of Hope will undergo a careful review to ensure their strong commitment to improving their lives if given support and opportunity.
 In return, Salvation Army social workers will provide intensive case management, linkage to resources, and tangible supports to help empower families to take their first steps out of poverty.

 The Pathway of Hope initiative has been implemented in Kansas City, Missouri with positive results over the past several years.
 As such, The Salvation Army has begun to expand the initiative in Pennsylvania by enrolling families in Carlisle, Harrisburg, Lancaster, Reading, York and Philadelphia.
-Additionally, in 2017, Pathway of Hope will be introduced in the Lehigh Valley and Delaware.
+Additionally, in 2017, Pathway of Hope was introduced in the Lehigh Valley and Delaware.